-Recently, motivated by IoT-blockchain applications, Lao et al. [13] proposed a consensus protocol, which they call Geographic-PBFT or simply G-PBFT, that extends the well-known PBFT consensus protocol by Castro and Liskov [4] to the geographic setting.
-The authors considered the case of fixed IoT devices embedded on geographical locations for data collection and processing.
-The location data can be obtained through recording location information at the installation time or can also be obtained using low-cost GPS receivers or location estimation algorithms [3,9].
-They argued that the fixed IoT devices have more computational power than other mobile IoT devices (e.g., mobile phones and sensors) and are less likely to become malicious nodes.
-They then exploited (geographical) location information of fixed IoT devices to reach consensus.
-They argued that G-PBFT avoids Sybil attacks, reduces the overhead for validating and recording transactions, and achieves high consensus efficiency and low traffic intensity.
-However, G-PBFT is validated only experimentally and no formal analysis is given.
+Recently, Lao et al. [18] proposed a Byzantine consensus protocol for IoT and blockchain applications, called Geographic-PBFT or simply G-PBFT, which extends a well-known PBFT algorithm [5] to geographic setting.
+They considered the case of fixed IoT devices embedded in geographic locations for data collection and processing.
+The location data for these IoT devices can be recorded at deployment, obtained using low-cost GPS receivers or through location estimation algorithms [4,13].
+They argued that the fixed IoT devices have more computational power than other mobile IoT devices (e.g., mobile phones and sensors) and are less likely to exhibit Byzantine behavior.
+Therefore, they exploited the geographical location information of fixed IoT devices to reach consensus.
+They argued that G-PBFT avoids Sybil attacks [9], reduces the overhead for validating and recording transactions, achieves consensus with high efficiency and low traffic intensity.
+However, no formal analysis of G-PBFT is given and it is only experimentally validated.
+Yet, we believe that these developments warrant a study of Byzantine consensus in devices that are aware of their locations.